cartheur/ideal-five/README.md

 ### Tasks

-* Create a glossary of the words that will be required by the instance.
-[Here](https://forth-standard.org/standard/core) is an example.
+* Construct a glossary of _words_ required by the instance.
+[Here](https://forth-standard.org/standard/core) is an example, if not outdated.
 * Enable the correct vocabulary that initates _control_.
 * Enable an appropriate vocabulary that mitgates _choice_.
+* Enable an appropriate vocabulary that allows external hardware.
+* Define the correlation of MPU6050 streaming data covering six dimensions, two volumes to predict the ninth (third).